 The Texas State Career Services Office provides assistance to undergraduates, graduate students and alumni who seek help in formulating and implementing career plans.
 They also assist current students in finding available internships in their major or minor.
 Various programs and workshops are offered each semester to assist students who are selecting a major or trying to relate educational experiences to employment opportunities.

-They also assist employers who want to know more about the mort than 29,000 high-caliber students at Texas State, their fields of study and how to recruit them.
-Contact them by clicking the link at the top of this page or calling 512.245.2645.
+They also assist employers who want to know more about the more than 29,000 high-caliber students at Texas State, their fields of study and how to recruit them.
+Contact them by calling 512.245.2645.